cetienn01/us-immigration-vis/README.md

 ## Files
 The following files can be found in the repository:
 * cleaned-data: contains data downloaded and cleaned/scrapped from USCIS, DOS, DHS used in this visualization project.
-Original data can be downloaded from, https://www.uscis.gov/tools/reports-studies/immigration-forms-data<br/>
+Original data can be downloaded from:<br/>
+https://www.uscis.gov/tools/reports-studies/immigration-forms-data<br/>
 https://travel.state.gov/content/travel/en/legal/visa-law0/visa-statistics/nonimmigrant-visa-statistics.html<br/>
 https://www.dhs.gov/immigration-statistics/yearbook/2017